COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 ### Develop data microservices and APIs

-Offering portal users granular data \(i.e. all requests for service made through the pilot Get it Done program\) helps citizens and City staff take a deep dive into the data to find solutions and improve life in San Diego.
+Offering portal users granular data \(i.e. all requests for service made through the pilot Get it Done program\) helps residents and City staff take a deep dive into the data to find solutions and improve life in San Diego.

 Now that the data portal features many granular, automatically updated datasets, Data & Analytics can add value by delivering data in custom formats to different users.
 For example, staff in a City Council office might like to know how many potholes were reported to Get it Done in the district and get those numbers delivered via email.

 ### Continue developing the data science program

 Data & Analytics will work with City departments to uncover and solve challenges.
-The team would also like to strengthen connections with the higher education community and create a partnership that puts our data in front of data science students.
+The team is also committed to strengthening connections with the higher education community and create a partnership that puts our data in front of data science students.